Azure/AzureML-Containers/README.md

 **Note that these base images do not come with Python packages, notably the Azure ML Python SDK, installed.** If you require the Azure ML SDK package for your job, make sure you also install the appropriate package.

+**Please note that images supporting Ubuntu 16.04 are now deprecated.**

 <a name="dependencies"></a>
 ## Base image dependencies
 Currently Azure ML supports cuda9, cuda10 and cuda11 base images.
 The major dependencies installed in the base images are: